-That’s why the programs don’t work for everybody… because everybody who buys them is NOT at the point in their life that they totally commit to change, no matter what.
+That’s why the programs don’t work for everybody… because everybody who buys them is NOT at the point in their life where they totally commit to change, no matter what.

-Successful people are NOT a house divided, they are completely committed and sold out on their goal.
+People who find financial success are NOT a house divided, they are completely committed to financial goals.

 Rule #2: Don’t Cheat Yourself

-When it comes to your financials, don’t cheat yourself and your progress by spending money on things you don’t need.
+When it comes to your finances, don’t cheat yourself and your progress by spending money on things you don’t need.